dlpnd/nvr-wiki/docs/Shaders/ShadowsExteriors.md

 ### LimitFrequency

-Limit the update frequency of the furthest cascade (once per two frames).
+Limit the update frequency of the furthest cascade (once per four frames).

+>Default: true

+---

+## Ortho

+### Resolution

+Resolution of the texture used to store the ortho map.
+0: 128, 1: 256, 2: 512, 3: 1024, 4: 2048

+>Default: 2

+---

+### Distance

+Distance to render ortho for.
+The unit is the same as the game uses for i.e. fog values.

+>Default: 3000

+---

+### LimitFrequency

+Limit the update frequency of the ortho map (one per four frames).

->Default: false
+>Default: true

 ---